Lisa Joy Teasdale | Canberra Marriage Celebrant

 I love life celebrations – Let’s discuss your special day soon!

-Many couples know that a marriage is created through the ongoing ups and downs of life.
+Many couples know that a strong marriage is created through surviving the ongoing ups and downs of life.
 Your anniversary provides a wonderful opportunity to publicly acknowledge the way you have both grown and developed over your years together as a married couple.